 - MAKE BOTTOM LAYER SAUCE: Put all ingredients in a microwave safe 9x9 oven safe dish (like pyrex) microwave on High for 1 minute, stir, then cook for another 30 seconds.
 If your pan is not microwave safe, use another bowl and pour the mixture into your pan.

 - MAKE FRENCH TOAST NIGHT BEFORE: In a large mixing bowl, whisk together eggs, milk, vanilla and salt.
-Cut off all the crusts of the Challah loaf and tear it into pieces (2" x 2" is fine).
+Cut off all the crusts of the Challah loaf and discard them.
+Tear the bread into pieces (2" x 2" is fine).
 Add bread to egg mixture and mix to drench all the bread well.
-Pour egg-bread mixture onto the bottom layer sauce in the 9 x 9 pan.
+Pour egg-bread mixture on top of the bottom layer sauce in the 9 x 9 pan.
 Cover with plastic wrap and refrigerate overnight.